 1. (1) Resolution of the wicked.

 a.
-The day is coming: Discouraged by the apparent prosperity of the wicked and uselessness of serving the Lord, God’s people needed to be reminded that the day is coming.
+The day is coming: Discouraged by the apparent prosperity of the wicked and uselessness of serving the LORD, God’s people needed to be reminded that the day is coming.
 God still has eternity to right all wrongs and reward all good.

 b.
-Burning like an oven: God promised a fire for His people (Malachi 2:2-3) and here He promises a fire for the wicked.
+Burning like an oven: God promised a fire for His people (Malachi 2:2-3) and here He promised a fire for the wicked.
 But there is a big difference between the refining fire applied to God’s people and the burning fire against the ungodly.

 d.
 Leave them neither root nor branch: In that coming day the wicked will have no hope of shooting up again to life.
 As long as a root remains there is hope, but hope is gone for these because the judgment of eternity is final.

 “But to you who fear My name